forseti-security/forseti-security/_docs/_latest/use/enforcer.md

 ---
-title: Enforcer
+title: Using Enforcer
 order: 103
 ---
 # {{ page.title }}

 This page describes how to get started with Forseti Enforcer.
-Forseti Enforcer compares policy files that define the desired state of a resource against the current state of the resource.
-If it finds any differences in policy, Forseti Enforcer makes changes using Google Cloud APIs.
+Enforcer compares policy files that define the desired state of a resource against the current state of the resource.
+If it finds any differences in policy, Enforcer makes changes using Google Cloud APIs.

-Forseti Enforcer code currently supports Compute Engine firewall rules.
+Enforcer code currently supports Compute Engine firewall rules.
 Additional enforcement endpoints are in development.

 ## Before you begin

-Forseti Enforcer requires write permissions for the resources that it manages.
+Enforcer requires write permissions for the resources that it manages.
 If you use the default Compute Engine service account, the account must have the following permissions:

-  - Permissions to update the Compute API for the projects it enforces.
+  - Permissions to update the Compute Engine API for the projects it enforces.
   - The Compute Security Admin role in your organization's Cloud IAM settings.
-  - Access to the Compute API scope on the instance that's running Forseti Enforcer.
+  - Access to the Compute Engine API scope on the instance that's running Enforcer.

 You'll also need the project ID of the resource you want to enforce.

+## Using Enforcer
+To use Enforcer, you'll define policies in a JSON formatted rule list, and then run Enforcer from a local or Cloud Storage policy file.

-## Defining policies
+### Defining policies

-Forseti Enforcer policy files are JSON formatted rule lists that apply to a project.
+Enforcer policy files are JSON formatted rule lists that apply to a project.
 Each rule must contain a name, sourceRanges or sourceTags, and one or more allowed protocols.
 To learn more, refer to the [Compute Engine Firewall](https://cloud.google.com/compute/docs/reference/latest/firewalls)